venlahelena/3D-Unity-paltformer/README.md

 Game shortly:
 Players task is to move through the level collecting items (food) for the chicks.
 Only way to pass the level is to collect all the needed food items.
+Unity 3D / 2.5D game.
 Each level is a puzzle.
 Some of the game objects needs to be moved around so that player can reach and collect all the needed items and finally reach the chicks.
-Player can only move in x axis.
+Player can only move in y axis.

 Each level is timed.